ssbc/envelope-spec/README.md

 ## Unboxing algorithm

-When you receive a box2 message, the only things you know are:
+When you receive a envelope message, the only things you know are:
 - the length of the whole box (doesn't tell you much, as there may be padding)
 - where the key-slots start (because the [header_box][hb] is exactly 32 bytes)
 - where this message was posted (we call this it's "context", and the boxing is bound to this)